 Clarissa joined Tradewater in 2018 as a Customer Service Representative and supports the work of the U.S. Ozone Depleting Substances program.
 She earned a B.F.A. in Musical Theatre from Millikin University.
 She also holds an Associate’s Degree in World Languages from City Colleges of Chicago, where she focused on French and Spanish.
 Prior to Tradewater, she worked in theatre, as a vocalist, in retail, and as an administrative assistant.

-Rachel joined Tradewater in 2016 and serves as the Director of Business Operations and Verification.
-She leads a team that is responsible for managing the verification of all of our carbon projects, overseeing of logistics, operationalizing new business ventures, and providing further support to the firm’s carbon offset projects.
-Additionally, she is responsible for maintaining the company’s books and records, as well as, managing the office.
-Prior to joining Tradewater, Rachel spent 9 years as a middle school math teacher, and also served as a bookkeeper for numerous other businesses.
-Rachel has a B.A. from Saint Xavier University in Chicago.
+Rachel joined Tradewater in 2016, and currently serves in the capacity of Controller.
+In this role she manages the organization’s daily accounting operations including payroll, accounts payable and accounts receivable.
+Previously, she served as the Director of Business Operations and Verification where she led a team that was responsible for managing the verification of Tradewater’s carbon projects, overseeing logistics, operationalizing new business ventures, and providing further support to the firm’s carbon offset projects.
+Prior to joining Tradewater, Rachel spent 9 years as a middle school math teacher, and also served as a bookkeeper for other businesses.
+Rachel has a B.A. from Saint Xavier University in Chicago and is currently pursuing a MS from the University of Illinois.

 Kirsten joined the Tradewater team in 2019 as the Director of Market Development.
 In her role, she leads the effort around making carbon offset credits available to new markets.
 This includes not only making carbon credits available to corporations, but also to individual consumers who want to make an impact on climate change.
 Prior to joining Tradewater, she worked in the Foodservice Industry for a Supply Chain solutions company.
 Here she worked in a number of different functional roles which included account management, promotions and project management, marketing analytics, resource management, and business development strategy.
 Kirsten holds a B.S. degree in Psychology and a B.S. degree in Business and Applied Math from The Illinois Institute of Technology.
 Outside of work, Kirsten is a devoted mother to two and coach to many in her passion to mentor and develop youth through sports such as football, soccer, and basketball.